The following rules mmust be read and accepted by all those wishing to sing until further notice.

 This event is expected to last for approximately one hour and fifteen minutes, from 7.45pm, allowing 10 - 15 minutes for registration and seating and approximately one hour for singing.

 There will be no break

 Participants are encouraged to bring their own, sealed, water bottle

 and must take their bottle away with them at the end.

 All participants will be asked to contribute to a review of the rehearsal to inform planning for further practices, sectionals and workshops.

-We will publish our plans for the next year when these are available
+We will publish our plans for the coming year very soon!

 Although we are not meeting for our usual practices, workshops and concerts at the moment, if you want to know more about how to join, and for up-to-date detailed information, including about our membership subscriptions, please go to Join Us!